Colors of StoBoSa: Conceptualization

 The design of the artwork was conceptualized by Tam-awan Artist Village group by the Chanum Foundation led by solar artist Jordan Mang-osan along with Niño Jose B. Seriosa as the Graphic Artist, Ged Alangui, Clinton Aniversario, and Jenny Lorenzo.
 Gloria Agasen was the project coordinator.

 Based on favela paintings of Brazil, the making of the Colors of Stobosa involved the painting of around 150-200 houses or an area of 18000 sqm.
 It is a combination of four designs made by the Tam-Awan Village artists.
 The designs, perceived as easy to make and aesthetically pleasing, were selected from a multitude of designs.
 The sunflower was chosen as a main motif of the artwork since the area used to be a full of the flowering plant.
 Rainbows also form part of the design.

 Paintwork

-Painting of the artwork began in February 2016 and was inaugurated on June 23, 2016 though it was only projected to becompleted by August 2016.
+Painting of the artwork began in February 2016 and was inaugurated on June 23, 2016 though it was only projected to be completed by August 2016.
 At the time of its unveiling the artwork was already 80 percent complete.

 520 people, being residents of the three sitios as well as volunteers, painted the houses.
 They underwent training which started in January 2016.
 The outlines were applied after the color within them were painted.
 The 2,800 gallons of paint costing ₱2 million used were provided by local paint firm, Davies Paints, while other painting materials were provided by the local government.

 The painting has a projected life expectancy of five years and a retouching of the work is planned in mid-2018.